keycloak/keycloak-community/design/fapi-grant-management.md

 em.remove(grant)
 ````
 ### authorisation request
-AS should accept grant_id and grant_management_action in all endpoint where Authorization request is accepted.
-AS should create or update the Grant depending on grant_management_action parameter.
+AS should accept grant_id in all endpoint where Authorization request is accepted.
+AS should create or update the Grant depending if grant_id is present or not and if `grant_id_supported` is `true`.

 Classes/methods affected: